niaz2016/yaqeenpay/SELF_HOSTED_MAIL_SERVER_GUIDE.md

 ```

 ### Automate Billing:
-- Integrate with your YaqeenPay escrow system
+- Integrate with your TechTorio escrow system
 - Create subscriptions
 - Auto-suspend accounts if payment fails